tmaslen/colly/README.md

 By default your Lambda will run with the absolute minimum AWS privileges a Lambda is given (`AWSLambdaBasicExecutionRole`).
 If you want your Lambda to access any additional AWS services then you need to create an [IAM Policy]() and provide Colly with its ARN value.

-Add the policy ARN value to the Lambda function config file using the property `customRolePolicyArn`, for example:
+Add the policy ARN value to the `colly.json` file or the Lambda function config file using the property `customRolePolicyArn`.
+The value in the Lambda function file will take precedence.
+For example:

 ```
 {